SteliosKallioras/Vertical-GM-URM/README.md

 **Kallioras S., Graziotti F., Magenes G.**
 *Vertical accelerations in seismic analysis: A numerical investigation of their effects on URM structures.*
 *Earthquake Spectra*, 2025.
-DOI: pending.
+DOI: pending (to be added upon journal publication).

 ---